paulklayvc/paulklayvc/README.md

 # Paul Klay

 Venture Partner at Begin Capital.
-I build viral consumer products and run AI for people with very large audiences.
+I build viral consumer products and AI products for people with large audiences.

-I publish the playbooks I actually use as open agent skills.
-They live here.
+Sharing the playbooks I actually use as open agent skills.
+You can find them here.

 ## Skills